 Fortunately, California law permits you to take legal action, and we are here to guide our San Bernardino neighbors through the claims process, advocate for you and your family, and help you seek the justice you deserve.

 If you live in or near San Bernardino, contact our San Bernardino Catastrophic Injury Lawyers at the Gomez Trial Attorneys today online or at (619) 237-3490 for a free case evaluation, and to learn more about how we can help you move forward after a catastrophic injury.

-The skilled catastrophic injury lawyers at The Gomez Firm have more than 20 years of experience negotiating, settling, and litigating personal injury claims for their clients, including those who have suffered life-altering, catastrophic injuries.
+The skilled catastrophic injury lawyers at Gomez Trial Attorneys have more than 20 years of experience negotiating, settling, and litigating personal injury claims for their clients, including those who have suffered life-altering, catastrophic injuries.
 The firm’s commitment to seeking justice, case preparation, and client service has led to the recovery of over $500 million in damages from settlements and jury verdicts for their clients.

 Recent case examples involving catastrophic injuries include a $16 million settlement for a client who sustained a catastrophic brain injury during a slip and fall accident, and a $10.8 million settlement for a client who suffered a catastrophic cervical fracture and brain injury.
-These are only past examples and do not guarantee a specific financial outcome for your case, but the resourceful legal team at The Gomez Firm has the knowledge and experience to build a strong case against those who caused you harm, giving you the best chances to receive the maximum compensation commensurate with your injuries.
+These are only past examples and do not guarantee a specific financial outcome for your case, but the resourceful legal team at Gomez Trial Attorneys has the knowledge and experience to build a strong case against those who caused you harm, giving you the best chances to receive the maximum compensation commensurate with your injuries.

 A catastrophic injury is a specific category that encompasses any injury that causes severe damage to the victim, leading to lifelong chronic issues or permanent disability.
 A catastrophic injury refers to any condition or injury that prevents an individual from returning to their job or seeking employment in the future.

 Examples of the most common catastrophic injuries include: